 When a PST file gets corrupted or damaged, you can use scanpst.exe (Inbox Repair Tool by Microsoft Outlook) to search for and fix issues in the file.
 The location of scanpst.exe varies depending on the version of Outlook you are using.

-But, Scanpst fails to repair PST file if it is severely damaged or corrupted!
-Thus, Scanpst.exe cannot fix all type of corruptions of a broken PST file.
+But, Scanpst fails to repair the PST file if it is severely damaged or corrupted!
+Thus, Scanpst.exe cannot fix all types of corruption of a broken PST file.
 So, if your PST file is too critically corrupted or damaged then you can try Yodot Outlook PST Repair for fixing your file.
 Use its trial version first to decide whether it is capable of repairing your PST file and judge its ability.